Komagata Maru Budge Budge railway station

-Komagata Maru Budge Budge (previously known as Budge Budge) is a Kolkata Suburban Railway station on the Budge Budge Branch line.
+Komagata Maru Budge Budge (previously known as Budge Budge) is a terminal station of Kolkata Suburban Railway on the Budge Budge Branch line.
 It is under the jurisdiction of the Sealdah railway division in the Eastern Railway zone of the Indian Railways.
 It serves the local area of Budge Budge in South 24 Parganas district in the Indian state of West Bengal.

 History

 In 1890, the Eastern Bengal Railway constructed a -wide broad-gauge railway from to Budge Budge.

 In 2013, the station was renamed from Budge Budge to commemorate those killed in the Komagata Maru incident.

 Electrification

 Electrification from to Budge Budge was completed with 25 kV AC overhead system in 1965–66.

 Station complex

 The platform is very much well sheltered.
 The station possesses many facilities including water and sanitation.
 There is a proper approach road to this station.

 Connections

 On a non-holiday a total of 22 trains run from Budge Budge to Sealdah and 3 trains traverse the Kolkata Circular Railway route to reach Naihati Junction.